garrandall/popular-music-data/tracks/johnny-jingo-hayley-mills.md

 I never kissed any boy like I kissed Johnny Jingo
 Im through with Billy, Willy, Ricky, Dickey, Eddie, Freddie Got me a brand new steady
-Ooh what he does what he does to my heart when he holds me Ooh how I love when he whispers in my ear
+Oh what he does what he does to my heart when he holds me Oh how I love when he whispers in my ear
 This is love, the feeling is zingo, zingo
 I never loved any boy like I loved Johnny Jingo

-Ooh what he does what he does to my heart when he holds me Ooh how I love when he whispers in my ear
+Oh what he does what he does to my heart when he holds me Oh how I love when he whispers in my ear
 This is love, the feeling is zingo, zingo
 I never loved any boy like I loved Johnny Jingo
 Yeah!
 I never loved any boy like I loved Johnny Jingo